 About me

-I am a political scientist whose work focuses on educational equity and governance.
+I am a political scientist whose work focuses on access to quality education and educational policy governance.
 Currently, I am a Visiting Assistant Professor of Practice at the University of Pittsburgh’s School of Education.
-My research integrates political science and education to address policy coordination and inclusion challenges through evidence-based approaches.
+My research bridges political science and education, employing evidence-based approaches to resolve policy coordination challenges and enhance educational access.

-One of my main research projects uses Natural Language Processing (NLP) and computational text analysis to examine diversity and inclusion in K-12 textbooks, focusing on how curriculum content reflects and shapes educational outcomes.
-I also study how intergovernmental cooperation influences educational equity in low- and middle-income countries, with a particular focus on Brazil.
+One of my main research projects uses Natural Language Processing (NLP) and computational text analysis to examine K-12 textbooks, focusing on how curriculum content reflects and shapes educational outcomes.
+I also study how intergovernmental cooperation influences educational opportunities in low- and middle-income countries, with a particular focus on Brazil.

-Beyond education, my political science research explores the dynamics of presidential power and systemic barriers to minority representation in Latin America.
-This includes studying unilateral executive actions in polarized contexts and examining the challenges faced by marginalized groups in accessing political representation.
+Beyond education, my political science research explores the dynamics of presidential power in Latin America.
+This includes studying unilateral executive actions in polarized contexts and examining access to political representation.